rainycape/gondola/README.md

 View documentation at [http://gondolaweb.com](http://gondolaweb.com).

-Unless indicated otherwise at the top of file, all the source code for Governator is released under the [MPL-2](http://www.mozilla.org/MPL/2.0/) license.
+Unless indicated otherwise at the top of file, all the source code for Gondola is released under the [MPL-2](http://www.mozilla.org/MPL/2.0/) license.

 Contributors, either individuals or companies, will be credited by